 930 & 812

-The new 930 area code will be added throughout southern and south-central Indiana in 2015 and will overlay the 812 area code.
+The new 930 area code is being added throughout southern and south-central Indiana.
+It overlays the 812 area code.

 Forecasts in the early 2000s projected that 812 would run out of numbers in 2004, but 1,000 block number pooling and other conservation efforts extended 812’s lifespan by a decade.

-Once 930 is implemented, southern Indiana is not expected to need any additional area code changes for at least another 70 years.
+With 930 being implemented, southern Indiana is not expected to need any additional area code changes for at least another 70 years.